balazs-keszthelyi-technolynx/bootgen.github.io/src/guide/creating-your-own-models.md

 }
 ```

-As we did previously with the User clas, add the tags list to the `Task` class:
+As we did previously with the User class, add the tags list to the `Task` class:

 ```csharp
 [HasTimestamps]